davestewart/davestewart-content/content/blog/work/project-estimation/index.md

 ## Background

-Last year I took on what seemed like a short, easy-to-deliver project, which over the course of a year turned into the kind of "night of the living dead" slog and because of a variety of factors has _never_ been easy to estimate.
+Last year I took on what seemed like a short, easy-to-deliver project, which over the course of a year turned into a kind of "night of the living dead" slog, and because of a variety of factors, had _never_ been easy to estimate.

 With the latest phase finally delivered, I wanted to conduct a detailed postmortem to understand why my perception of the _actual_ work was so off, and in the process reevaluate everything I know about assumptions and estimation.